 - Impersonal style – mostly written on behalf of a brand, email marketing is written in an impersonal style, and often resembles an elaborate advertisement.
-You will not find opinions, personal experience or otherwise personal content in email marketing (usually – there are some email marketing newsletters that combine the two successfully, as the one below).
+You will not find opinions, personal experience, or otherwise personal content in email marketing (usually – there are some email marketing newsletters that combine the two successfully, as the one below).

 - Sales-focused – the value-to-sales ratio this time is around 20:80 – you focus on presenting your offers

-- Offers, Vouchers and Discounts are welcome – a lot of your users are literally signing up for your newsletters for the sake of getting those discounts.
+- Offers, Vouchers, and Discounts are welcome – a lot of your users are literally signing up for your newsletters for the sake of getting those discounts.

-- Elaborate templates – unlike newsletters, email marketing emails are usually a lot more elaborate and visually pleasing – they are focusing on attracting the potential customer’s attention, especially in B2B – so the visual play an important role in email marketing:
+- Elaborate templates – unlike newsletters, email marketing emails are usually a lot more elaborate and visually pleasing – they are focusing on attracting the potential customer’s attention, especially in B2B – so the visuals play an important role in email marketing:

 What are transactional emails?
 The characteristics and goals of transactional emails

-- welcome emails and email confirmation emails
+- Welcome emails and email confirmation emails

 - purchase confirmation email